harshab1/github-demo/git-commands.md

 fash forward merge --> This happens when the target branch is not updated after the branch had happend, the commit on the branch will be laid on to the target branch directly

+git merge branch-name --no-ff --> No fast forwarding, fast-forward will just move the branch pointer to the incoming branch commit.